-For most of the 1980s and 1990s an Apple Macintosh was my home computer.
-I chose a Mac mainly because of its elegance and its ability to produce beautiful print documents.
-At the time Windows and IBM PC computers were still in the dark ages.
+For most of the 1980s and 1990s I was an Apple Macintosh user.
+I chose a Mac because of its elegance and its ability to produce beautiful print documents.

 Early Macs had another advantage.
 They came with solid keyboards able to take a pounding.